pnadolny13/meltano_example_implementations/meltano_projects/dbt_orchestration/README.md

     meltano install
     ```

-1. Start a local Postgres docker instance
+1. Start a local Postgres docker instance.
+It will contain a database called `warehouse` that we'll send our raw data to.

     ```bash
     docker run --rm --name postgres -e POSTGRES_PASSWORD=meltano -e POSTGRES_USER=meltano -e POSTGRES_DB=warehouse -d -p 5432:5432 postgres
     ```

-1. Create a .env and add database secrets.
+1. Create a `.env` file and add database secrets.
 This is mostly to encourage best practices since were using a local Postgres instance we don't have any sensitive credentials.

     ```bash
     touch .env